kojodoc/kojodoc.github.io/tutorials/generative-art-grid-intro.md

 ## An introduction to grid based generative art

 Generative art is art that is generated via an interaction between a computer program and a human being.
-[*Todo*]
+The programmer-artist writes a program to make the art.
+This program can contain elements of randomness in it.
+The program can also be driven by interaction with the programmer-artist (via mouse, keyboard, etc).
+The programmer-artist runs the program, interacts with it, looks at the output, modifies the program as desired, re-runs it, and iteratively contiues doing this till the final output is to his liking.
+The final output can then be printed to a physical medium (like a t-shirt, bag, wall canvas, cup, cap, backpack, etc).

 In this tutorial, you will play with generative art in the context of a grid.
 Here is what you will do:
 * Make a grid of squares using turtle graphics.
 * Switch to using pictures instead of turtle graphics to enable more flexibility in the drawing.
-* Start using the setup, draw scheme for interactive designs (and more performant drawing).
+* Start using the setup, drawLoop scheme for interactive designs (and more performant drawing).
   * Squares with scaling and opacity changes (and maybe rotation).
   * Square spiral in the above.
   * Random colors for the cells (but the same color for each cell).